Primavera Gallery: History

 Henry Rothschild first became interested in the crafts when he encountered them in Italy in 1944 while on Army service with the Royal Corps of Signals.
 On his return to England, he researched British crafts and decided to found Primavera in Sloane Street.
 Primavera offered stoneware by the Winchcombe and Crowan potteries, tin-glaze from the Cole brothers' Rye Pottery, tableware by Lucie Rie, textiles, furniture and basketwork being exhibited and sold.
 From 1953, Primavera developed an exhibition programme showing continental ceramics, toys, sculpture and folk art.
 The reputation of the gallery enabled Rothschild to promote arts education in schools and to support museums and local authorities in putting together art and craft collections.

 The Cambridge branch of Primavera was opened in 1959, when Rothschild took over a shop formerly run by the Cambridge Society of Designer-Craftsmen on King's Parade.
 The interior was refitted by Gordon and Ursula Bowyer and the basement redesigned as a textile showroom.
 Marion Goodwin and Valerie Webb were appointed as managers and focused on sourcing local crafts.
 The upstairs gallery space at 11 King's Parade was once home to Charles Lamb, the poet and essayist, along with his sister Mary in 1819.

 In 1965, the Viewpoint 1965 exhibition held at the gallery featured Geoffrey Clarke (sculpture and stained glass), Mary Potter (paintings), and Dan Arbeid (ceramics).

 In 1999 the current owner, Jeremy Waller, purchased the gallery.
 Waller returned to Cambridge (where he was previously a student) after spending many years working and travelling in Europe, the Middle East and Africa.
 Since 1999, Primavera has been remodelled to accommodate more work on 3 floors of the King's Parade site.
-The location of the gallery opposite King's College and its Chapel produces an effect that is powerful.
 Primavera now represents more than 500 UK makers, exhibited in the Grade II-listed galleries on King's Parade.
 Waller and his wife Sheila have also dedicated a significant part of their home and grounds at College Farm, Haddenham, Cambridgeshire (ex-Gonville and Caius College), to housing a permanent collection of work by UK artists.

 In 2001 Waller revived the connection between the Fitzwilliam Museum and Primavera by staging a joint exhibition entitled "Ceramics and Glass".
 New works by Alan Caiger-Smith and Peter Layton were shown.
 Primavera has received commissions from Cambridge University to design and craft pieces for colleges, including a pair of wooden candlesticks for St Catharine's College turned by Guy Ravine in 2008.
 Primavera displays jewellery by the late Barbara Christie.

-In the early twentieth century James Joyce visited the premises.
-The Queen Mother also liked to pass by the gallery on occasions and, in more recent times, Stephen Hawking used to be a frequent visitor.

 Numbers 10 and 11, King's Parade are a Grade II listed building.